-The 2nd annual Lumbee Film Festival takes place May 16-17, 2019 at the UNC Pembroke Entrepreneurship Incubator in Pembroke, NC.
-The festival showcases bold, original new films made by American Indians, with special interest in those from Southeastern American Indian communities and especially members of the Lumbee Tribe living in North Carolina and across the United States.
+The 3rd annual Lumbee Film Festival takes place July 2-4, 2020 at the Thomas Entrepreneurship Hub (Thomas E-Hub) in Pembroke, NC.
+The festival showcases bold, original new films made by American Indians, with special interest in those from Southeastern American Indian communities and especially members of the Lumbee Tribe of NC.

 The Festival features a panel discussion with community organizers, filmmakers and tribe members discussing cultural extraction, cultural appropriation, and other issues faced by indigenous communities and their work within the cultural sector.

 The Lumbee Film Festival is a partnership between the Lumbee Tribe of NC and the Cucalorus Film Foundation.

 Lumbee Film Festival supports the growth of independent filmmaking in the American Indian community.
 Stay tuned for more info about awards at this year's festival.